Indian National Army in Singapore: Mohan Singh

 Captain Mohan Singh was a soldier of the 1/14th Punjab regiment and a member of the British-Indian forces.
-He and his troops were capture by the Japanese forces in the Northern part of Malaya in December 1941.
+He and his troops were captured by the Japanese forces in the Northern part of Malaya in December 1941.
 Singh believed that the British were exploiting the Indians.
 His desire to gain Indian independence from British rule was one of the main reasons that he agreed to captain the INA and formed an alliance with the Japanese forces albeit with some conditions set to protect the Indians.
 Singh was instrumental in recruiting many of the British-Indian POWs to become members of the INA and also actively partook in their training.

 However, towards the end of 1942, Mohan Singh begun to have disagreements with the Japanese authorities.
 He felt that the Japanese authorities had not kept their promises of treating the Indians as equals largely because they Indian troops were not provided with the latest military equipment and many of them were asked to do laborer jobs.
 Singh became increasingly disillusioned with the Japanese forces and surmised that the “Japanese ‘wanted the army [INA] and the organization to be just a show piece and a convenient puppet, but not a strong and powerful reality which may become a problem for them later on, thwart their secret designs on India”.

 As the Japanese forces felt that Singh was increasingly uncooperative, they feared that he would influence the rest of the INA to rebel against the Japanese as well.
 As such, Mohan Singh was dismissed from his position as captain and was arrested by the Japanese military police on 29 December 1942.

 After the defeat of the Japanese forces, Singh was sent to India face trial for his role in the INA.
 However, due to the overwhelming support he received from the Indian population, he was dismissed from the Army and faced no other form of punishment.
 He eventually pursued a career as a politician.